geekaholic/geekaholic.github.com/slides/scale-apache-nginx/0apache_scale.markdown

 1. Caching pages (useful if dynamic content doesn't change often)
 2. PHP Opcode optimizations (pre-compile php)

-Fortunately we can get the benefit of both using [PHP APC](http://www.php.net/manual/en/apc.configuration.php), which is a PHP accellerator!
+Fortunately we can get the benefit of both using [PHP APC](http://www.php.net/manual/en/apc.configuration.php), which is a PHP accelerator!

 > apt-get install php-apc